Principal deuterium Hugoniot via Quantum Monte Carlo and $\Delta$-learning: Conclusions

-{ } \paragraph{\textit{Conclusions} $-$} In conclusion, using our recently proposed workflow for the construction of MLPs, we have been able to run reliable VMC- and LRDMC-based MD simulations and study the principal deuterium Hugoniot, in a pressure range relevant for experiments.
-The accuracy of the MLPs employed here has been extensively tested, supporting the validity of our calculations.
-The resulting Hugoniot curve shows an excellent agreement with the most recent measures, comparable to the best DFT functionals and better than previous QMC results.
-Moreover, within the $\Delta$-learning framework, we have also been able to treat FT electrons effects in a QMC-MLP, and we have thus managed to perform accurate simulations at higher temperatures.
-The efficiency of this approach could be further improved, e.g., by using cheaper baseline potentials than DFT.
+In conclusion, using our recently proposed workflow for the construction of MLPs, we have been able to run reliable VMC- and LRDMC-based MD simulations and study the principal deuterium Hugoniot, in a pressure range relevant for experiments.
+The accuracy of the MLPs employed here has been extensively tested, supporting the validity of our calculations and estimating their uncertainty.
+The resulting Hugoniot curve shows generally good agreement with the most recent experimental measures, especially in the low temperature molecular regime.
+Exploiting the $\Delta$-learning framework, we have also been able to treat FT electrons effects in a QMC-MLP, and we have thus managed to perform accurate simulations at higher temperatures.
+For these temperatures, the results systematically show a more compressible Hugoniot curve than experiments, although the experimental error bars are large in this regime.
+The aforementioned discrepancy is milder than previously reported QMC calculations~\cite{Tubman2015,Ruggeri2020}, and falls within the measures uncertainty.
+In particular, this suggests that the use of optimized and more refined WFs has a key role for obtaining good results in high-pressure hydrogen.
+We thus believe that our results will be useful for both future experimental research and numerical investigations of the Hugoniot.
+The efficiency of our computational approach could be further improved, e.g., by using cheaper baseline potentials than DFT.
 Longer simulations and larger systems will then be at reach.
 Other many-body methods, even more expensive than QMC, can also be used as targets for this type of MLPs, since the required size of the dataset is at least one order of magnitude smaller compared to other ML approaches.
-Finally, our MLPs, and in particular those trained on LRDMC datapoints, are promising for exploring the hydrogen phase diagram by keeping a high level of accuracy across a wide range of thermodynamic conditions.
+Finally, our MLPs, and in particular those trained on LRDMC data points, are promising for exploring the hydrogen phase diagram by keeping a high level of accuracy across a wide range of thermodynamic conditions.